 What if I am afraid of suffering?

-Rather, suffering does not have to take on these more extreme forms.
+As we have said above, suffering does not have to take on these more extreme forms.
 Anyone can offer little sacrifices each day, and become holy by doing so.
 Remember, God is a loving and gentle God, and He wants us to be happy.
-He will only permit a soul to become a "victim" if that soul is especially called to such a life and firmly resolved to that end.
-(The soul is free to turn away from this path at any moment, since God has given us the gift of free will, and honors that gift assiduously.)
+He will only permit someone to become a victim soul if that soul is especially called to such a life and firmly resolved to that end.
+(The soul is free to choose its path, since God has given us the gift of free will, and honors that gift assiduously).
 Our crown in heaven will radiate to the degree that we loved on earth, and suffering adds further gems to our crowns, whether it be short periods of intense suffering or spread out thinly over time.
-Every day presents a thousand opportunities to offer oneself as a gift to God and others; even something as simple as a broken toe-nail, getting cut off while driving, being accused unjustly, or being asked for help at an inconvenient time.
-How we respond in such instances, will determine the splendor of our crown in heaven.
-In fact, these little daily opportunities have the ability to transform us more effectively than if we offered our necks to the guilotine as martyrs.
-For, to persevere day-in and day-out in a thousand small victories requires a greater act of the will than a single moment of courage fortified by grace.
+Every day presents a thousand opportunities to offer oneself as a gift to God and others; even something as simple as a broken toe-nail, being accused unjustly, or being asked for help at an inconvenient time.
+How we respond in such instances, can have profound hidden effects on the world and the radiance of our own souls.
+In fact, these little daily opportunities can be more efficacious than if we offered our necks to the guillotine as martyrs.
+For, to persevere day-in and day-out in a thousand small victories can require a greater act of the will than a single moment of heroic virtue fortified by grace.
 We become, as it were, slow burning embers, continually offering incense before the throne of God.
 As Our Lady told Venerable Mary of Agreda; "For I assure thee, my dearest, that those who are perfect and punctual in their religious obligations can equal and even surpass the martyrs in merit."
 This same sentiment is echoed by Saint Therese; "There are trifles that please Our Lord more than the conquest of the world; a smile or a kindly word, for instance, when I feel inclined to say nothing or to appear bored."
 If one is still afraid of suffering, it may be comforting to know that you are not alone, since even the saints had to grow in their love;

 "At the beginning of my religious life, suffering and adversities frightened and disheartened me.
 So I prayed continuously, asking Jesus to strengthen me and to grant me the power of His Holy Spirit that I might carry out His holy will in all things, because from the beginning I have been aware of my weakness." [p.
 56] She later writes; "From the moment I came to love suffering, it ceased to be a suffering for me.
 Suffering is the daily food of my soul."